JohnoUK79/Guild-Bot/README.md

 # PH-Family-Bot
-# This bot is a Guild Bot designed specifically for Players of the Mobile War Game Warpath by Lilith!
 #
-#The Bot is under constant development right now so any issues will be temporary
+# This bot is a Guild Bot designed specifically for Players of the Mobile War Game Warpath by Lilith Games!
 #
+# The Bot is under constant development right now so any issues will be temporary
+#
-#Dekes#1470 on discord for more info!
+# Dekes#1470 on discord for more info!